daveshanley/vacuum/README.md

 ## Try out the dashboard

-This is a total mess at the moment, but you can see a glimpse of the future.
-Don't rely on this yet, it's not accurate.
+This is an early, but working console UI for vacuum.
+The code isn't great, it needs a lot of clean up, but if you're interested in seeing how things are progressing, it's available.

 ```
 ./vacuum dashboard <your-openapi-spec.yaml>